AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 ### Glossary

-* **Standard Hardware**: Hardware meeting minimum requirements: 4GB RAM, Intel i3 equivalent processor (2015 or newer), 500MB available disk space, Java 17+ JVM
+* **Application**: The entire process of securing a potential internship with the company, starting from the first contact with the company (via email or otherwise) to the point of securing the internship.
+Each application has an associated Status that tracks its current stage.
+* **CLI-first interface**: an interface that prioritises keyboard-only interactions in order to optimise for speed of usage.
+* **Command Prefix**: Prefixes like n/, s/, t/ used to specify field types in CLI commands.
+* **Company**: Any entity, legally registered or otherwise, that the user can undertake an internship at.
+Company names must be unique (case-insensitive).
+* **GUI**: Graphical User Interface - The visual interface components built with JavaFX, as opposed to the command-line interface.
 * **Mainstream OS**: Windows, Linux, MacOS
-* **CLI-first interface**: an interface that prioritises keyboard-only interactions in order to optimise for speed of usage
-* **Company**: Any entity, legally registered or otherwise, that the user can undertake an internship at
-* **Application**: The entire process of securing a potential internship with the company, starting from the first contact with the company (via email or otherwise) to the point of securing the internship
+* **Standard Hardware**: Hardware meeting minimum requirements: 4GB RAM, Intel i3 equivalent processor (2015 or newer), 500MB available disk space, Java 17+ JVM.
+* **Status**: Application stage enum (TO-APPLY, APPLIED, OA, TECH-INTERVIEW, HR-INTERVIEW, IN-PROCESS, OFFERED, ACCEPTED, REJECTED).
+* **Tag**: Alphanumeric labels with single hyphens to separate words (max 30 chars) used for categorizing companies, stored in lowercase.

 --------------------------------------------------------------------------------------------------------------------